 14. Disneyland: “The happiest place on Earth.”

-Smiles and fun is to be expected from Disneyland, a family-oriented theme park based off one of the most popular family movie brands.
+Capitalizing on the happiness this park will afford children is a brilliant marketing strategy.
+Smiles and fun are to be expected from Disneyland, a family-oriented theme park based off one of the most popular family movie brands.
 Children dream of visiting this theme park, so it isn’t far off for the company to assume it is one of the happiest places on Earth.

 15. Hallmark: “When you care enough to send the very best.”